veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/tab-group.md

 1. Create a page.
 2. Drag and drop the “Tab Group” Component from the “Navigation” category.
 3. Drag and drop 3 “Tab” components inside the “Tab Group” component.
-4. Set the values of “label” property of 1st, 2nd and 3rd Tab as “Tab1”, “Tab2” and “Tab3” respectively.
+4. Set the value of the “label” property of 1st, 2nd and 3rd Tab as “Tab1”, “Tab2” and “Tab3” respectively.
 5. Drag and drop a “Card” component (from “Layout” category) within each tab.
 6. Set height of each card  to 100px. (style = height:100px;).
 7. Set the color of each card. (eg.: color:pink;).